 One-on-One Peer Tutoring

-Course-Specific Peer Tutoring is available for up to two (2) courses per semester and will be held virtually at the same time and day each week throughout the Fall 2020 semester.
-If your availability does not align with a current Peer Tutor or we do not have a Peer Tutor in the course area you request, you will be placed on a waiting list.
+Course-Specific Peer Tutoring is available for up to two (2) courses per semester and will be held either in-person or virtually, by student request and availability, at the same time and day each week throughout the semester.
+If your availability does not align with a current Peer Tutor, or we do not have a Peer Tutor in the course area you request, you will be placed on a waiting list.
 Although there are no guarantees, we will try to make every effort to locate a Peer Tutor to get you matched for the semester.

-Online TRIO Tutoring begins Monday, August 31, 2020.
-Peer Tutors will email students and provide a custom Zoom URL with a 10-digit meeting ID (https://kansas.zoom.us/j/10-digit).
-This is the link that should be used each to initiate each online tutoring session.
-TRIO students will continue to receive reminders through Jayhawk GPS approximately 12-hours prior to the tutoring appointment.
+In-person and online TRIO Tutoring begins by the second week of classes each semester.
+The Academic Coordinator will meet with students who request a tutor and match students based on student and tutor availability.
+For students who request to meet virtually, Peer Tutors will email students and provide a custom Zoom URL with a 10-digit meeting ID (https://kansas.zoom.us/j/10-digit).
+This is the link that should be used to initiate each online tutoring session.
+TRIO students will receive reminders through Jayhawk GPS approximately 12-hours prior to the tutoring appointment.

 Writing Tutoring By Appointment